romajoshi17/Digit-Recognition-Using-NN/README.md

 # Digit-Recognition-Using-NN
-A Neural Network model for classifying handwritten digits from 0-9
+This project focuses on building a Neural Network model for classifying handwritten digits (0-9).
+The dataset used in this project is the MNIST dataset.